jarng/chatva/README.md

-# java-chat-app
+# jasca

-A simple multi-threaded chat application supporting concurrent connections written in Java.
+Just a simple chat application supporting concurrent connections written in Java.
 This project was done as part of the course work for the module CSC13102 - Java Programming at HCMUS.

 ![thumbnail](assets/thumbnail.png)